Museum of the War of Chinese People's Resistance Against Japanese Aggression: Layout of the hall

 The museum uses various techniques to create a solemn atmosphere in the museum.
 The museum uses emotional language and varied tones to help emphasize the Japanese atrocities against the Chinese people.
-One of the most important and most uses technique is the use of dioramas.
+One of the most important and most used techniques is the use of dioramas.

-The Hall of the Lugou Qiao Incident was opened on 7 July 1988.
-It is the first art hall which represents the Sino-Japanese War that employs techniques of painting, sculpture, magic lantern and acoustics to exhibit the theme.
+The Hall of the Marco Polo Bridge Incident was opened on 7 July 1988.
+It is the first art hall which represents the Second Sino-Japanese War that employs techniques of painting, sculpture, magic lantern and acoustics to exhibit the theme.
 The hall, with a semicircle screen of 16.5 metres high and 50 metres long, plays documentaries of the Lugou Incident.

 The exhibition halls of the museum also display some inscriptions from celebrities and some print, cartoons and picture posters of the Anti-Japanese War period.